Controversies of Nestlé: Milk products and baby food

 In late September 2008, the Hong Kong government found melamine in a Chinese-made Nestlé milk product.
 Six infants died from kidney damage, and a further 860 babies were hospitalised.
 The Dairy Farm milk was made by Nestlé's division in the Chinese coastal city Qingdao.
 Nestlé affirmed that all its products were safe and were not made from milk adulterated with melamine.
 On 2 October 2008, the Taiwan Health ministry announced that six types of milk powders produced in China by Nestlé contained low-level traces of melamine, and were "removed from the shelves".

 As of 2013, Nestlé has implemented initiatives to prevent contamination and utilizes what it calls a "factory and farmers" model that eliminates the middleman.
 Farmers bring milk directly to a network of Nestlé-owned collection centers, where a computerized system samples, tests, and tags each batch of milk.
 To reduce further the risk of contamination at the source, the company provides farmers with continuous training and assistance in cow selection, feed quality, storage, and other areas.
 In 2014, the company opened the Nestlé Food Safety Institute (NFSI) in Beijing that will help meet China's growing demand for healthy and safe food, one of the top three concerns among Chinese consumers.
 The NFSI announced it would work closely with authorities to help provide a scientific foundation for food-safety policies and standards, with support to include early management of food-safety issues and collaboration with local universities, research institutes and government agencies on food-safety.

 In an incident in 2015, weevils and fungus were found in Cerelac baby food.

+In April 2024, an investigation by Public Eye, a Swiss NGO, and the International Baby Food Action Network (IBFAN) revealed that Nestlé's popular baby cereals and formulas sold in lower- and middle-income countries contained significantly higher amounts of added sugar compared to those sold in Europe and other developed nations.

 Cookie dough

 In June 2009, an outbreak of E. coli O157:H7 was linked to Nestlé's refrigerated cookie dough originating in a plant in Danville, Virginia.
 In the US, it caused sickness in more than 50 people in 30 states, half of whom required hospitalisation.
-Following the outbreak, Nestlé voluntarily recalled 30,000 cases of the cookie dough.
+Following the outbreak, Nestlé recalled 30,000 cases of the cookie dough.
 The cause was determined to be contaminated flour obtained from a raw material supplier.
 When operations resumed, the flour used was heat-treated to kill bacteria.